TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-As always we are going to start with a `nmap` scan to enumerate de open ports and services running on the victim machine:
+As always we are going to start with a `nmap` scan to enumerate the open ports and services running on the victim machine:

 <br />